 3. Take note of your usage needs

 Closely tied to instance performance is usage needs.
-So, while you track the performance of your cloud resources, you might also want to keep tabs on the corresponding utilization patterns and needs.
+Track your cloud resources performance and monitor their utilization patterns and needs.
 This will ultimately help you establish the ideal AWS sizing options for each use case.

 This is particularly important for users who have difficulties picking the ideal mix of instance types and features.